 Pelvic Floor Physio

-Contact Our Manual Therapy Team Today
+Contact Us for Manual Therapy

 Manual Therapy Techniques for Pain Relief

 In our clinical practice, manual therapy is actually a selection of different techniques implemented to target not just painful areas of the body, but adjacent and interconnected tissue that are contributing to the pain.

 Some of the most effective techniques in manual therapy that you can expect at our clinic are:

 Also known as active release therapy, myofascial release is a manual therapy technique that targets trigger points in the soft tissue.
 It is essentially a specialized massage technique for the “myofascial tissues” which support our muscles.